-a.
+- a.
 Transport officers will not stop to address routine needs of prisoners being transported.
-However, if necessary, transport officers may stop to address medical needs of the prisoner being transported.
-Officers should be aware that prisoners may be employing a diversionary tactic designed to facilitate an escape or a physical attack on the transporting officer.
-Prior to stopping to render assistance, the transport officer will advise the shift supervisor of the situation and receive approval.
+However, if necessary, transport officers may stop to address medical needs of the prisoner being transported. - i.
+Officers should be aware that prisoners may be employing a diversionary tactic designed to facilitate an escape or a physical attack on the transporting officer. - ii.
+When stopping to render assistance, the transport officer will advise dispatch of the situation.
 A back-up officer will be immediately dispatched to assist.